Albly/UnsupSeg/README.md

 Experiments_results.ipynb - consists of experiments results (train/test metrics, their averaging and plotting) You don't have to execute cells in this file.
 Just obtain the results.

-Report.ipynb - consists of subblocks for different tasks:
+[`Report.ipynb`](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb) - consists of subblocks for different tasks:
-1. Dataloaders testing (for TIMIT, ArabicSpeech datasets)
+1. Dataloaders testing (for TIMIT, ArabicSpeech datasets).
-2. Saving real bounds and phoneme labels into hdf5 file (for TIMIT)
+2. Saving real bounds and phoneme labels into hdf5 file (for TIMIT).
-3. Test pre-trained model on a single audio file from the test data set
+3. Test pre-trained model on a single audio file from the test data set.
-5. Train model on a train data set, test on a pre-trained model
+5. Train model on a train data set, test on a pre-trained model.
 7. Test data saving (for convenient following processing, HDF5 files):
-    - from the network: spectral representations of audio, scores, predicted boundaries of phonemes
+    - from the network: spectral representations of audio, scores, predicted boundaries of phonemes,
-    - from test data set: real boundaries of phonemes, phonemes characters
+    - from test data set: real boundaries of phonemes, phonemes characters.
-8. Data reading from written files
+8. Data reading from written files.
-9. Plotting example: real boundaries of phonemes, spectral representations of audio, scores, predicted boundaries of phonemes
+9. Plotting example: real boundaries of phonemes, spectral representations of audio, scores, predicted boundaries of phonemes.
-10. TIMIT data set parser
+10. TIMIT data set parser.
-11. Threshold-based algorithm for outliers detecting and comparison of real and predicted boundaries distributions
+11. Threshold-based algorithm for outliers detecting and comparison of real and predicted boundaries distributions.

 [`config.yaml`](https://github.com/Albly/UnsupSeg/blob/master/config.yaml) - contains model hyperparameters and other parameters like paths to train/test folders etc.